For as long as I can remember – as a veteran and as an advocate representing veterans – there has been a backlog in the VA claims process.

 Remember, too, that there are good and decent hard-working men and women at the VA – when you find one of them publicly recognize them.
 Tell us about them and we’ll get them some props, too.

-For the turds that work at the VA: we’ll talk about ways to handle them in a later post.
-For now, just run away from them.
-Don’t give them power by fighting with them.
-Find another way around them.
+As to dealing the VA: we’ll talk about ways to handle them in another post.
+For now, don’t give the VA power by fighting with them.
+Find another way around the VA’s denials – whether through a supplemental claim, a BVA appeal, a Veterans Court appeal, or even hiring an attorney.

 You are not fighting to change the VA.
 You are not fighting to fix the government.